Skip to Content

 London Easter activities

 If you’re vegan, like me, you’re in luck.
-The Spread Eagle in Homerton is London’s first fully sustainable, waste-free, and vegan pub.
+The Spread Eagle in Homerton is London’s first fully sustainable, waste-free, vegan pub.

 I would recommend ordering the walnut & cashew nut roast with a side of creamy leek gratin.